CS233R/materials/quizzes/pop-quiz-2.md

 2. How does `.new` relate to `initialize` method do?

-3. Does this inherstance make sense?
+3. Does this inheritance make sense?

   ```lang-ruby
   class Frog